Turnage-Digital/Lister/ARCHITECTURE.md

     - RenameStorageKey(from, to)
     - RemoveStatus(name, mapTo?)

+- Migration Jobs: Every execution request persists a `ListMigrationJob` row (queued → running → completed/failed) together with the serialized plan, progress metrics, and backup metadata.
+Only one active job per list is allowed.
+  Write-side access flows through `IListMigrationJobStore`; read-side projections are served by dedicated query services (`IGetListMigrationJobs`, `IGetListMigrationJob`, `IGetActiveListMigrationJob`) to keep CQRS boundaries clear.
+- Timeline entries: `ListMigrationJobHistoryEntryDb : Entry<ListMigrationJobHistoryType>` is appended by the store for every status transition, progress update, backup completion, and cancel-request toggle.
+Store methods accept the acting user and timestamp so the aggregate can orchestrate operations while persistence handles audit trails.
+- Aggregate coordination: `ListsAggregate` is the sole consumer of `IListMigrationJobStore`, issuing setters (e.g., start, progress, cancel, complete) and cloning backups.
+Application layers and background workers call aggregate methods rather than manipulating the entity or store directly.

 - Validation (Dry-Run):
     - Checks existence, collisions, converter presence, and constraint tightening safety.
     - Returns `MigrationDryRunResult { IsSafe, Messages[] }` without modifying data.

-- Execution (with SSE):
+- Execution Pipeline:
-    - Applies metadata changes and iterates items for data transformations (e.g., type conversion, field removal, status mapping).
-    - Publishes progress via integration events routed through the Outbox and SSE feed (see Migration Events).
+    - A background `ListMigrationWorker` polls queued jobs, creates a timestamped backup copy of the list (metadata + items), then drives the `MigrationExecutor` in batched, cancellable passes.
+    - `MigrationExecutor` streams item identifiers (no giant materialization), commits between batches, and invokes a progress callback instead of publishing directly.
+    - The worker records progress/heartbeat fields on the job row and publishes integration events routed through the change feed.
+Cancellation requests simply flip a flag the worker checks between batches.

 Migration Events

-- `ListMigrationStartedIntegrationEvent`: marks the migration request as executing.
+- `ListMigrationStartedIntegrationEvent`: marks the migration request as executing (now includes `JobId`).
-- `ListMigrationProgressIntegrationEvent`: emits progress percentage and contextual messages.
+- `ListMigrationProgressIntegrationEvent`: emits progress percentage and contextual messages (includes `JobId`).
-- `ListMigrationCompletedIntegrationEvent`: signals all operations succeeded.
+- `ListMigrationCompletedIntegrationEvent`: signals all operations succeeded (includes `JobId`).
-- `ListMigrationFailedIntegrationEvent`: signals execution stopped with errors; payload should guide remediation.
+- `ListMigrationFailedIntegrationEvent`: signals execution stopped with errors or cancellation (includes `JobId`).

 Contracts & Endpoints

 - POST `/api/lists/{listId}/migrations`
     - Body: `{ plan, mode }` where mode is `dryRun` or `execute`.
-    - Returns `MigrationDryRunResult` (for both dry-run and execute initiation).
+    - Returns `{ dryRun, job, enqueued }`; when `mode = execute` and validation succeeds, the job is queued.
+- GET `/api/lists/{listId}/migrations`
+    - Returns the job history for the list (latest first).
+- GET `/api/lists/{listId}/migrations/{jobId}`
+    - Returns detailed job state plus the original plan.
+- POST `/api/lists/{listId}/migrations/{jobId}/cancel`
+    - Requests cancellation; worker marks the job canceled at the next safe checkpoint.

-    - UI subscribes to SSE to reflect live progress.
+- UI subscribes to SSE to reflect live progress and status updates (job events share type names with the integration events above).

 Durability & Delivery

+- Job Table: `ListMigrationJobs` lives in the Lists module schema; background workers read/update this table for orchestration, and job rows are retained for historical audits.
 - Outbox: All migration events are persisted and dispatched independently with exponential backoff and retention cleanup.
 - SSE: Host streams typed envelopes `{ type, data, occurredOn }`; client routes by `type` (including the migration